Q: What is the status of women going out in masatooraat jamaat and girls attending girls’ madrasahs?

 وَقَرْنَ فِي بُيُوتِكُنَّ وَلَا تَبَرَّجْنَ تَبَرُّجَ الْجَاهِلِيَّةِ الْأُولَىٰ ﴿الأحزاب: ٣٣﴾

-“Remain in your homes and do not exit from your homes displaying your beauty in the manner it used to be displayed in the former times of ignorance.”
+“Remain in your homes and do not exit from your homes displaying your beauty as would be displayed (by the women) in the former times of ignorance.”

-وعن أبي عمرو الشيباني أنه رأى عبد الله يخرج النساء من المسجد يوم الجمعة ويقول اخرجن إلى بيوتكن خير لكن رواه الطبراني في الكبير بإسناد لا بأس به (الترغيب والترهيب 1/228)
+وعن أبي عمرو الشيباني أنه رأى عبد الله يخرج النساء من المسجد يوم الجمعة ويقول اخرجن إلى بيوتكن خير لكن رواه الطبراني في الكبير بإسناد لا بأس به (الترغيب والترهيب رقم 520)

-It is reported from Abu Amr As-Shaybaani that he had seen Hadhrat Abdullah bin Mas’ood (radhiyallahu anhu) remove the women from the musjid on the day of Jumu’ah while instructing them in the following manner, “O women!
-Return to your homes for indeed remaining within your homes is better for you.”
+It is reported from Hazrat Abu Amr As-Shaybaani (rahimahullah) that he had seen Hazrat Abdullah bin Mas’ood (radhiyallahu anhu) remove the women from the musjid on the day of Jumu’ah while instructing them in the following manner, “O women!
+Return to your homes, for indeed remaining within your homes is better for you.”

-It is reported from Hadhrat Abu Hurairah (radhiyallahu anhu) that Rasulullah (sallallahu alaihi wasallam) while addressing his Mubarak wives on the occasion of Hajjatul Wadaa said: “After this (the rites of Hajj) remain in your homes (i.e. do not leave your homes without a valid need).”
-Hadhrat Abu Hurairah (radhiyallahu anhu) mentions that it was on account of this statement of Rasulullah (sallallahu alaihi wasallam) that Hadhrat Zainab binte Jahsh and Saudah (radhiyallahu anhuma) never left their homes for even nafl Hajj (though the other Azwaaj-e-Mutahharaat performed nafl Hajj).
-Hadhrat Zainab and Saudah (radhiyallahu anhuma) would say: “After hearing this from Rasulullah (sallallahu alaihi wasallam), we never mounted a conveyance thereafter.”
+It is reported from Hazrat Abu Hurairah (radhiyallahu anhu) that Rasulullah (sallallahu alaihi wasallam), while addressing his Mubarak wives on the occasion of Hajjatul Wadaa, said, “After this (the rites of Hajj), remain in your homes (i.e. do not leave your homes without a valid need).”
+Hazrat Abu Hurairah (radhiyallahu anhu) mentions that it was on account of this statement of Rasulullah (sallallahu alaihi wasallam) that Hazrat Zainab binte Jahsh and Hazrat Saudah (radhiyallahu anhuma) never left their homes for even nafl Hajj (though the other Azwaaj-e-Mutahharaat performed nafl Hajj).
+Hazrat Zainab and Hazrat Saudah (radhiyallahu anhuma) would say, “By Allah!
+We never mounted a conveyance after hearing this from Rasulullah (sallallahu alaihi wasallam).”

 عن عبد الله ، عن النبي صلى الله عليه وسلم قال إن المرأة عورة فإذا خرجت استشرفها الشيطان وأقرب ما تكون من وجه ربها وهي في قعر بيتها (مسند البزار رقم 1820)

-It is reported from Abdullah bin Mas’ood (radhiyallahu anhu) that Rasulullah (sallallahu alaihi wasallam) said that a woman should be concealed (from the eyes of strange men).
-When she exits from her home Shaitaan stares at her.
-The time that she is closest to her Lord is when she is concealed within her home.
+It is reported from Hazrat Abdullah bin Mas’ood (radhiyallahu anhu) that Rasulullah (sallallahu alaihi wasallam) said that a woman should be concealed (from the eyes of strange men).
+When she exits from her home, Shaitaan stares at her.
+The time that she is closest to her Lord is when she is concealed within the recesses of her home.

 عَن أَنَسٍ ، قال : جئن النساء إلى رسول الله صلى الله عليه وسلم فقلن : يارسول الله ذهب الرجال بالفضل والجهاد في سبيل الله فما لنا عمل ندرك به عمل المجاهدين في سبيل الله فقال رسول الله صلى الله عليه وسلم : من قعد -أو كلمة نحوها- منكن في بيتها فإنها تدرك عمل المجاهد في سبيل الله. وهذا الحديث لا نعلم رواه عن ثابتٍ إلاَّ روح بن المسيب وهو رجل من أهل البصرة مشهور. (مسند البزار رقم 6962)

-It is reported from Hadhrat Anas (radhiyallahu anhu) that a group of women came to Rasulullah (sallallahu alaihi wasallam) with the following complaint, they said, “O Messenger of Allah, the men have excelled the women through the abundant virtues that they acquire (in your company) and through striving in the path of Allah in jihad.
-Could you show us a means whereby we could receive the same rewards of those fighting in the path of Allah?
-Nabi (sallallahu alaihi wasallam) responded saying, “Those among you who remain within the confines of the home (worshipping Allah Ta’ala), they will acquire the reward of those striving in the path of Allah Ta’ala.”
+It is reported from Hazrat Anas (radhiyallahu anhu) that a group of women came to Rasulullah (sallallahu alaihi wasallam) with the following complaint, “O Messenger of Allah, the men have excelled the women through the abundant virtues that they acquire (in your company) and through striving in the path of Allah in jihad.
+Could you show us a means whereby we could receive the same rewards of those fighting in the path of Allah?”
+Nabi (sallallahu alaihi wasallam) responded saying, “Those among you who remain within the confines of the home (worshipping Allah Ta’ala) will acquire the reward of those striving in the path of Allah Ta’ala.”

-Nevertheless, permission has been granted to women to leave their homes at the time of need, as was mentioned by Rasulullah (sallallahu alaihi wasallam) to Hadhrat Saudah (radhiyallahu anha):
+Nevertheless, permission has been granted for women to leave their homes at the time of need, as was mentioned by Rasulullah (sallallahu alaihi wasallam) to Hazrat Saudah (radhiyallahu anha):

 قد أذن لكن أن تخرجن لحاجتكن (صحيح مسلم رقم 2120)

-“Permission has been granted to you to leave your homes at the time of need.”
+“Permission has been granted for you to leave your homes at the time of need.”

-Hence, we find in the books of Hadith that Sahaabiyyaat were permitted to perform nafl hajj and ‘umrah, visit their parents, offer condolences at the time of death, participate in giving ghusl to the mayyit, offer assistance to the wounded mujaahideen in jihad, etc. Since all these actions fall within the scope of need, permission was granted for these actions provided there is no fear of fitnah.
+Hence, we find in the books of Hadith that the Sahaabiyyaat (radhiyallahu anhun) were permitted to perform nafl hajj and ‘umrah, visit their parents, offer condolences at the time of death, participate in giving ghusl to the mayyit, offer assistance to the wounded mujaahideen in jihad, etc. Since all these actions fall within the scope of need, permission was granted for these actions, provided there was no fear of fitnah.

 Two types of needs

-- Those needs that were not subject to any time and place, e.g. meeting one’s parents, offering condolence to the bereaved, taking part in the ghusl of the mayyit, performing ‘umrah, etc.
+- Those needs that were not subject to any time and place e.g. meeting one’s parents, offering condolences to the bereaved, taking part in the ghusl of the mayyit, performing ‘umrah, etc.

-As far as exiting from the home to fulfill the first need is concerned (i.e. women attending the salaah), though it was allowed in the Mubarak era of Nabi (sallallahu alaihi wasallam) due to the absence of fitnah, however later on in the era of ‘Umar (radhiyallahu anhu), this permission was revoked on account of the increase of fitnah that was witnessed due to women attending the salaah.
-The following Hadith of ‘Aaisha (radhiyallahu anha) sufficiently explains the necessity of revoking the previous permission.
+As far as exiting the home to fulfill the first type of need is concerned (i.e. women attending the salaah), though it was allowed in the Mubarak era of Nabi (sallallahu alaihi wasallam) due to the absence of fitnah, later on, in the era of Hazrat ‘Umar (radhiyallahu anhu), women were prevented and discouraged on account of the increase in fitnah that was witnessed through women attending the salaah.
+The following Hadith of Hazrat ‘Aaisha (radhiyallahu anha) sufficiently explains the necessity of revoking the previous permission.

 عن عمرة بنت عبد الرحمن أنها أخبرته أن عائشة زوج النبى -صلى الله عليه وسلم قالت لو أدرك رسول الله -صلى الله عليه وسلم ما أحدث النساء لمنعهن المسجد كما منع نساء بنى إسرائيل. قال يحيى فقلت لعمرة أَمُنِعَ نساء بنى إسرائيل قالت نعم.) سنن ابي داود رقم 569)